jjwils/ut_lh3_hex_arch/README.md

 You should now have two implementations (adapters) for your Printer interface (port).
 One injected into ```Basket``` for the test (```ShoppingBasketShould.printReceipt```) and one injected into ```Basket``` for Production (```Main```).

 Make any further changes you need to in ```Basket.printReceipt``` to get the output to show in the console window as defined in the spec above.
+Note, the logic for the correct formatting can be found in ```ReceiptFormatter```.

 Hint...you can find the complete solution in branch step_4.